-Mr. Mitchell served as an adjunct professor of accounting at the University of Redlands.
-In addition, Mr. Mitchell is Chairman Emeritus of the National Association of Corporate Directors (NACD), Southern California and a NACD Board Leadership Fellow.
+Mr. Mitchell is a member of the board of directors of Huntington Memorial Hospital in Pasadena.
+He served as an adjunct professor of accounting at the University of Redlands.
+In addition, Mr. Mitchell is Chairman Emeritus of the National Association of Corporate Directors (NACD), Pacific Southwest chapter, and a NACD Board Leadership Fellow.
 In 2011 and 2012 Mr. Mitchell was named "one of the 100 most influential people in corporate governance" by Directorship magazine.
 In 2017 Mr. Mitchell joined the national board of directors for NACD.
 Mr. Mitchell is a summa cum laude graduate of the University of Alabama.

 Rafael Pastor has an extensive and diversified track record in both running successful businesses and advising business leaders.
 His career has spanned the media/entertainment, education, and business/financial services sectors.
 He now serves on a variety of Boards and as an Advisor.